First of all, Warwick's Student Careers service, they really can help you a lot in terms of preparing CV, practicing interview skills etc.

 Very helpful thank you

-Also,I think as a applicant we should know about the career penetratively.
+Also,I think as an applicant we should know about the career more in details.

 Thank you for your feedback!